numpy/user-survey-2020-details/site/content/contributions.md

 ## NumPy & OSS Contributors

-Of the {glue:text}`num_respondents` survey participants, {glue:text}`oss_contributors` have contributed to at least one open source software project, while {glue:text}`np_contributors` have contributed to NumPy specifically.
-{glue:text}`oss_regulars` of OSS contributors are *currently*[^currently]
-regular contributors to at least one OSS project, while {glue:text}`np_regulars` of the NumPy contributors contribute to NumPy regularly.
-Reflecting its central position in the scientific Python ecosystem, {glue:text}`numpy_and_oss_contributors` of NumPy contributors reported contributing to other OSS projects as well.
+When it comes to other open source projects, {glue:text}`oss_contributors` of survey participants have contributed at least once, mainly to projects within the scientific Python ecosystem, and {glue:text}`oss_regulars` contribute to these projects on a regular basis.

 ### OSS Contributions